 - Sending Animation (Clouds): Touch of the send button triggers off-screen clouds to come down.

-- Cancel/New Button: When send button is touched, cancel button appears.
-At the end of the animation, it turns into a red button with nice rotation transition.
+- Cancel/New Button: When send button is touched, the cancel button appears.
+At the end of the animation, it turns into a red button with a nice rotation transition.

 - Resetter: It rewinds all interactions so that you can start from the beginning.

 - Status Bar: on/off, and changes of brightness